Front End Hosting - Advanced provisions a Node.js application with the following environments:

 To implement autoscaling in your application:

-The following code snippet shows the content of the script:
+The following code snippets show the content of the scripts:

 // acquia-autoscaling.js